-(1) This Policy was approved by the Vice-Chancellor on 28 January 2013.
+(1) This Policy was approved by the Vice-Chancellor on 11 October 2016.

 (2) To outline the University's obligations for and commitment to the responsible management of personal information held about its staff, students, and individuals with whom it interacts.

-(3) This Policy applies to all collection, use, disclosure, storage and destruction of Personal or Health Information by the University.
+(3) This policy applies to all collection, use, disclosure, storage and destruction of Personal or Health Information by the University.

 (4) The University is committed to the responsible management of Personal and Health Information.
 This commitment arises not only from a wish to comply with its legal obligations but also in recognition of and commitment to information privacy as one of the foundations of human dignity.

-(5) In undertaking its core functions of teaching and research and in conducting the activities which support these functions, the University will balance the public interest in the free flow of information with the protection of the privacy of Personal and Health Information which the University collects.
+(5) In undertaking its core functions of teaching and research and in conducting the activities which support these functions, the University will balance the public interest in the free flow of information with the protection of the privacy of Personal and Health Information that the University collects.

 (6) All University staff must:

-(7) All honorary staff and associates of the University must respect the privacy of Personal and Health Information which they collect, use or disclose in the course of their engagement by or association with the University.
+(7) All honorary staff and associates of the University must respect the privacy of Personal and Health Information that they collect, use or disclose in the course of their engagement by or association with the University.